openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 There are various ways to enable the *.NET 3.5* component:

 1. Open *Windows Features* by pressing <kbd>Windows</kbd>+<kbd>R</kbd>, and entering: `appwiz.cpl` -- then click *Turn Windows features on or off* and select *.NET Framework 3.5 (includes .NET 2.0 and 3.0)*, and press *OK*.
-2. Manually with:
+2. Alternatively, a manual method would be to:
   * Open *Task Manager* (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Esc</kbd>)
   * Select *(Run) New task* (under the *File* menu or on the toolbar)
   * Type: `DISM.EXE /Online /Add-Capability /CapabilityName:NetFx3`
   * Click *Create this task with administrative privileges*, and press *OK*.
 3. Alternatively, through the online installer: https://www.microsoft.com/en-gb/download/details.aspx?id=21
-8. Alternatively, through the offline installer: https://dotnet.microsoft.com/en-us/download/dotnet-framework/net35-sp1
+4. Alternatively, through the offline installer: https://dotnet.microsoft.com/en-us/download/dotnet-framework/net35-sp1

 If you receive error `0x800f0906`, `0x800f0907`, `0x800f081f`, or `0x800F0922`, see: [.NET Framework 3.5 installation errors](https://learn.microsoft.com/en-GB/troubleshoot/windows-client/application-management/dotnet-framework-35-installation-error)